How to Make a Low Budget Movie or Short Film

 2. Make sure it echoes all around to reach even more people.

-In a small space echoing all around, a mouse’s squeak is a lion’s roar.
+In a small echoey space a mouse’s squeak can sound like a lion’s roar.

 This is marketing.

 The other option is to build a following of your own.
-This takes time, and is also something you can’t plan for.
+This takes time.
+Ideally you should start building a social following the moment you decide to make your film.

-Let’s step away from Internet marketing and look at the real world.
-Believe it or not, your greatest chance of success is in the people around you.
+Step away from Internet marketing and look at the real world.
+Believe it or not, your greatest chance of success is with the people around you.
 The people you know.

 In a small town, to reach every individual, you’ll have to do one or all of the following: